-Some of our readers, especially Samsung users have often complained of no signal problems on their phones.
+Some of our readers, especially Samsung users, have often complained of no signal problems on their phones.
 They try to make a call and find out that there is no signal at all, or they get a pop-up box that says ‘Not registered on the network.’
 These problems can be dealt with when they are sporadic and do not last long, but it can become extremely annoying for the users if this happens very frequently.

 While this is one of the most common errors you may notice when dealing with no signal on Android, other errors include ‘Error while searching the network,’ ‘Your SIM card does not allow connection for this network’ and ‘Search network automatically,’ or “emergency calls only.”

 Identifying the Problem Maker – The SIM or the Android Device

 Before you start troubleshooting the problem on your phone, it is advisable to check if the SIM works fine on another device.
 You can use a friend’s phone or any other smartphone or tablet in the family.
 This will help you figure out whether the problem lies in the network or the phone.
-If the SIM behaves properly and you can make and receive calls and send messages without any problems from another device, then the problem lies in the device that you are using.
-Otherwise, you may want to contact the SIM provider if the SIM does not work on another phone either.
+If the SIM behaves appropriately and can make and receive calls and send messages without any issues from another device, then the problem lies in the device you are using.
+Otherwise, you may want to contact the SIM provider if the SIM does not work on another phone.